 The truth is that the animals and organisms that are “fitting” survive.
 The history of evolution and nature is not a Hollywood action movie where everything blows up and the slightly insane, muscle-bound bully wins; instead, it’s a story that requires more care and subtlety to understand.

 In the real story of natural evolution, we have endless variations in body forms, behaviors, complexity, and purpose; in the real story, the organisms that survive are not the meanest or the greediest; they’re the ones that are best suited — that are best fitted — to where they are and what they need to do.
+Concern for others and unselfishness is so much more important than trying to get ahead at any cost, make money or even worrying about silly first world problems like where to go on vacation or how to get whiter teeth.
 For a social species like ours, it is fitting that we should have and develop the empathic skills we need to understand and help each other.

 THE NESTED ASPECTS OF EMPATHY